particle-iot/docs/src/content/en/shared/webhooks.md

 }
 ```

-Since your webhook listens for events from your devices, it can send that event data along to whatever url you specify.
+Since your Webhook listens for events from your devices, it can send that event data along to whatever url you specify.
 If you don't add any custom options, the hook will send a JSON type POST request with the following values:

 This is same data you'd see if you subscribed to your event stream http://docs.particle.io/core/api#reading-data-from-a-core-events

 These properties will all be strings except for published_at, which is an ISO8601 date formatted string, which tends to be in the form YYYY-MM-DDTHH:mm:ssZ